fahaihi/PMFFRC/README.md

 ```

 ## Our Experimental Configuration
-Our experiment was conducted on the Dawning 7000A supercomputer system at the Nanning Branch of the National Supercomputing Center, using a queue of CPU/GPU heterogeneous computing nodes.
+Our experiment was conducted on the SUGON-7000A supercomputer system at the Nanning Branch of the National Supercomputing Center, using a queue of CPU/GPU heterogeneous computing nodes.
 The compute nodes used in the experiment were configured as follows:

   2\*Intel Xeon Gold 6230 CPU (2.1Ghz, total 40 cores),